breviloquia-italica/pipeline/README.md

 classDef extdata stroke:blue;
 classDef dataref stroke:green,stroke-width:2px,stroke-dasharray: 10 10,font-style:italic;
 ```

+Workbooks named as `XX_*.ipynb` are dead ends or in-progress work, so they are not documented in the graphs above.

 `jupyterlab.sh` and `Makefile.hpc` are development tools used to prepare and run the pipeline in our HPC environment, and therefore are probably not of general interest.